Test Catalog

 CYP1A2 genetic test results in patients who have undergone liver transplantation may not accurately reflect the patient's CYP1A2 status.

-The frequency of variants which cause altered CYP1A2 metabolism has not been fully characterized in all ethnic groups.
+The frequency of variants which cause altered CYP1A2 metabolism has not been fully characterized in all populations.
 CYP1A2 enzyme activity may be inhibited or induced by a variety of substances, medications, or their metabolites.

 Clinical Reference